RandomModderJDK/proxy_selector/README.md

 # proxy

-This plugin lets you get proxy settings for specif URL.
+This plugin lets you retrieve proxy settings for specific URL.

 Currently iOS and Android supported.